shinjir0u/StudentRegistrationSystem/README.md

 # Student Registration System

-The system is aimed for students attending new acadmic year to manage the registration process digitally, thereby eliminating the need for paperwork and reduing time.
+The system is aimed for students attending new acadmic year to manage the registration process digitally, thereby eliminating the need for paperwork and reducing time.